nvold/rshell/README.md

 # rshell

 A command shell written in C++.
 It can read in single commands, or multiple commands on one line.
-&&, ||, and ; are connectors for multiple commands, with # meaning everything else is a comment.
+&&, ||, and ; are connectors for multiple commands.

+For &&, the command after && will run only if the command before it sucessfully ran.

+For ||

 ---